EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

 1. **Python 3.11+** – Our main programming language.
    - Modern syntax (type hints, `match` statements).
    - Rich ecosystem for web development.
+   - When to reach for it: every backend, scripting, and testing task in this course.

 2. **uv** – Fast Python environment and dependency manager.
    - Replaces `pip` + `virtualenv` + `pip-tools` with one tool.